 Once students exit the funded cohort, OISE continues to offer financial support through various employment and awards opportunities.
 Many of these opportunities are available to both research stream and professional stream students, while others are department or program specific.
 In addition to the seven main funding opportunities listed below, OISE provides needsbased funding to full-time professional master's students through its Professional Master's Financial Aid (PMFA) fund.
-Amounting to about \$1.2 million a year, the PMFA amount is determined formulaically based on data received from the University related to assessed needs, which remain unmet above the OSAP21 maximum, and are expected to be covered by a combination of non-repayable grants from the University (OISE PMFA) and other forms of loans or lines of credit.
-The seven main funding opportunities for non-funded students include:
+Amounting to about \$1.2 million a year, the PMFA amount is determined formulaically based on data received from the University related to assessed needs, which remain unmet above the OSAP maximum, and are expected to be covered by a combination of non-repayable grants from the University of Toronto (OISE PMFA) and other forms of loans or lines of credit.
+The seven main funding opportunities for non-funded cohort students include:

 - (1) Graduate Assistantships (GA) or Research and Development GA (RD&GA): research and/or field development projects that contribute to their academic and professional development funded by OISE's operating budget.
 Roughly 90 GAs and RD&GA positions are offered to unfunded students each year. - (2) Teaching Assistantships/Course Instructor positions (TA/CI): teaching-related employment funded by OISE's operating budget.
-TAs provide teaching-related support
+TAs provide teaching-related support mainly in the professional master's programs and the Office of the Registrar and Student Services.
+CIs teach and lead course activities, including preparing courses material, lecturing and evaluating student performance.

-21 Ontario Student Assistance Program
+&lt;sup>18 Ontario Student Assistance Program

-- mainly in the professional master's programs and the Office of the Registrar and Student Services.
-CIs teach and lead course activities, including preparing courses material, lecturing and evaluating student performance. - (3) Research Assistantships (RAs): research-related employment funded by faculty research grants.
-Students are hired on an hourly basis to assist in specific research projects. - (4) Faculty and Department-specific Awards: there are over 70 awards available to students.
-Some awards require an application, while other are based on department nomination. - (5) Bursaries: needs-based funding from various sources administered through the Office of the Registrar and Students Services22. - (6) SGS Doctoral Completion Award: provides support to full-time PhD students once they exit the funded cohort and prior to the end of their sixth year of registration. - (7) Scholarship Recognition Award: valued at tuition plus \$2,000 and awarded to funded PhD students who have won major scholarships for all or most of their years.
+- (3) Research Assistantships (RAs): research-related employment funded by faculty research grants.
+Students are hired on an hourly basis to assist in specific research projects lead by faculty. - (4) Faculty and Department Specific Awards: there are over 70 faculty and departmental awards available to OISE students.
+Some awards require an application, while other are based on department nomination. - (5) Bursaries: needs-based funding from various sources administered through the Office of the Registrar and Students Services. - (6) SGS Doctoral Completion Award: provides support to full-time research stream PhD students once they exit the funded cohort and prior to the end of their sixth year of registration. - (7) Scholarship Recognition Award: valued at tuition plus \$2,000 and awarded to funded PhD students who have won major scholarships for all or most of their years.

-Table 31: All Sources of Income for Non-Funded PhD and EdD Students
+Table 34: All Sources of Income for Non-Funded PhD and EdD Students